 Tokenizing Real-World Assets

 In an ideal set-up, many would prefer to have real-world assets guaranteed by blockchain technology.
-However, several issues must first be tackled before blockchain can successfully tokenise real-world assets.
+However, it is first important to tackle several issues associated with blockchain before it can successfully tokenise real-world assets.

 The main issue here is that no country yet exists that has a solid cryptocurrency regulation.
 Investors have too much to lose if these are unregulated.
 For instance, what would happen to the investors should the company decide to sell the tokenised property.
 Note that investors only have tokens, which do not represent any legal rights on the property.
 The law cannot protect them.

 Another issue is centralisation.
-In blockchain, smart contracts are made to build a trustless environment.
+In blockchain, smart contracts create a trustless environment.
 This is easy for tokenising digital assets.
 With real-world assets, this is difficult to achieve.

 Still, it is not far from happening.
 Regulatory frameworks, once in place, can already pave the way for tokenisation to become widely recognized.
 More recently, EY has initiated tokenising eggs, chickens, and wine through its blockchain platform.

-Notably, lawmakers and regulators are now considering dealing with some of the issues commonly associated with blockchains and its digital assets.
+Notably, lawmakers and regulators now deal with some of the issues commonly associated with blockchains and its digital assets.
 The Securities and Exchange Commission has already begun with defining tokens which need to be regulated.

 Tokenisation vs Securitization